cloudposse/docs/content/terraform/tips-tricks.md

 # Use Pre Commit Hooks for Linting

-We strongly urge that all code be linted prior to checking into to git.
+We strongly urge that all code be linted prior to checking into Git.
 Running `terraform fmt` on the codebase before committing will accomplish this.

 To set this up so that it happens automatically prior to any commit, configure `git` pre-commit hooks using the `pre-commit` utility.